github/docs/content/codespaces/getting-started/quickstart.md

 From this quickstart, you will learn how to create a codespace, connect to a forwarded port to view your running application, use version control in a codespace, and personalize your setup with extensions.

-For more information on exactly how {% data variables.product.prodname_github_codespaces %} works, see the companion guide "[Deep dive into {% data variables.product.prodname_codespaces %}](/codespaces/getting-started/deep-dive)."
+For more information on exactly how {% data variables.product.prodname_github_codespaces %} works, see the companion guide "[Deep dive into {% data variables.product.prodname_github_codespaces %}](/codespaces/getting-started/deep-dive)."

 ## Creating your codespace